node-ci/nci/README.md

 * slow move out from build page (with lot of output) to main page - several sec
 * ~~when long line appear console output row numbers not on the same line with content~~
-* some "undefined" comments in scm changes
+* ~~some "undefined" comments in scm changes~~
 * projects list scroll
 * ~~Error during send: TypeError: Cannot read property 'changes' of undefined~~
 * ~~Builds loss~~
 * ~~error on git after change branch: fatal: ambiguous argument '18a8ea4..branch': unknown revision or path not in the working tree.~~
 * "Uncaught TypeError: Cannot read property 'name' of undefined" at item.js (jade)
+* strange git with merge commits changes detection, e.g. whem update from "0.3.7" commit to master "new build timeline style, sime layout fixes" and "add some responsive styles to build timeline, revert in-progress pulsate animation" appear but should not.

 ## Feature requests